2020Vis13079846/arissploit/README.md

 # Arissploit Framework execution

 ```
-To execute Arissploit Framework you
+To run Arissploit Framework you should
-should execute the following command.
+execute the following command.
 ```

 > arissploit